 Attendance and Make-Up

-Because the topics change with every class, students must arrange their schedules to attend every session for the duration of the course.
+Because the topics change with every class, students must arrange their schedules to attend every session for the duration of the course and to reserve dates to make up for snow days.
 MMNP policy is that a student may miss only one class in the year.
-The student has the responsibility to make arrangements to learn the missed material, with the mentor’s help.
-Applicants should check the schedule carefully to make sure that they do not have conflicts.
-Students are responsible for arranging any make-up session.
+The student has the responsibility to make arrangements to learn the missed material and to do the fieldwork, with the mentor’s help.
+Before applying, applicants should check the schedule carefully to make sure that they do not have conflicts with class dates and makeup days.